oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 **Maven**: You need Maven installed to bootstrap the project.
 Install it according to the instructions on [their website](https://maven.apache.org/install.html).
 Or use SDKMAN or Homebrew.

-**Okta Developer Account**: You’ll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
+**Okta Developer Account**: You'll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
 You can go to [our developer site](https://developer.okta.com/signup/) and sign up for a free developer account.
 Or you can wait and use the Okta Maven Plugin to create an account from the shell.

 **HTTPie**: This is a powerful command-line HTTP request utility that you'll use to test the WebFlux server.
 Install it according to [the docs on their site](https://httpie.org/doc#installation).